 University Internship Credentials are issued to individuals who have enrolled in the Touro University internship programs.
 These one- to two-year programs are administered in partnership with local school districts and are designed to provide participants with classroom experience while they complete course work requirements for the preliminary credential.
 University Internship Credentials authorize the holder to serve, under the supervision of Touro University California and the holder's employer, in the area or subject listed on the credential.
-University Internship Credentials areas:
+University Internship Credentials are offered in the following areas: